Self-collaboration Code Generation via ChatGPT

 \section{Abstract}

-Code generation is widely regarded as a key technique for elevating the automation and ultimate quality of software development.
-Nevertheless, existing code generation approaches usually concentrate on a single stage of the software development process (i.e., the coding stage) and do not take into consideration other stages that are crucial in reducing complexity and ensuring quality assurance.
-The organization and conduction of multiple stages in software development require collaborative teamwork.
-To this end, this paper presents a self-collaboration framework for code generation employing large language models (LLMs), exemplified by ChatGPT.
-Specifically, multiple LLMs play distinct roles through role instructions to form teams, addressing code generation tasks collaboratively and interactively without the need for human intervention.
-To showcase our framework, we assemble an elementary team consisting of three ChatGPT roles (i.e., analyst, coder, and tester) corresponding to the analysis, coding, and testing stages of software development.
+Although Large Language Models (LLMs) have demonstrated remarkable code-generation ability, they still struggle with complex tasks.
+In real-world software development, humans usually tackle complex tasks through collaborative teamwork, a strategy that significantly controls development complexity and enhances software quality.
+Inspired by this, we present a self-collaboration framework for code generation employing LLMs, exemplified by ChatGPT.
+Specifically, through role instructions, 1) Multiple LLM agents act as distinct `experts', each responsible for a specific subtask within a complex task; 2) Specify the way to collaborate and interact, so that different roles form a virtual team to facilitate each other's work, ultimately the virtual team addresses code generation tasks collaboratively without the need for human intervention.
+To effectively organize and manage this virtual team, we incorporate software-development methodology into the framework.
+Thus, we assemble an elementary team consisting of three LLM roles (i.e., analyst, coder, and tester) responsible for software development's analysis, coding, and testing stages.
 We conduct comprehensive experiments on various code-generation benchmarks.
-The experimental results indicate that self-collaboration code generation improves 29.9\%-47.1\% relative performance compared to naive direct code generation, achieving state-of-the-art performance and even surpassing GPT-4.
+Experimental results indicate that self-collaboration code generation relatively improves 29.9\%-47.1\% Pass@1 compared to the base LLM agent.
+Moreover, we showcase that self-collaboration could potentially enable LLMs to efficiently handle complex repository-level tasks that are not readily solved by the single LLM agent.